 Robert Temple’s account of the highly-regarded history of Chinese inventions named The Genius of China notes that China had its first suspension bridge during the reign of the Han Dynasty.
 The suspension bridge or the flat roadway that is suspended from cables is believed to have evolved from the simple rope bridges made to span the length of small gorges.
 By 90AD, however, Han Dynasty’s engineers built more sophisticated structures from durable wooden planks.

-The wheelbarrow might not seem like a big invention in the world we live in today, but it was one of the most significant inventions in Ancient China that contributed to the Chinese civilization.
-The Chinese wheelbarrow was designed to accommodate a much bigger wheel that meant a reduction in its rolling resistance, and the wheel was placed under the load directly, reducing the weight of the wheelbarrow and the load under your arms.
+The wheelbarrow might not seem like a big invention in the world we live in today, but it was one of the most significant inventions in Ancient China that contributed to Chinese civilization.
+The Chinese wheelbarrow was designed to accommodate a much bigger wheel which meant a reduction in its rolling resistance, and the wheel was placed under the load directly, reducing the weight of the wheelbarrow and the load under your arms.
 It’s believed that the wheelbarrow was invented as early as 100BC.

 Deep drilling was invented by salt miners from the Han Dynasty, dating back to the 1st Century BC.
 Deep drilling was used to build the derricks.
 The drill bits used were made of cast iron, and these were then used to dig holes that were as deep as 4,800ft in the earth’s crust in search of brine that would then be extracted from the ground using tubes.
 The deep drilling technique that the Chinese developed was considered the forerunner to the modern technologies used in oil and in gas explorations.